alitaoube/MKS22X-FinalProject/README.md

   - Fixed an error that allowed cherry bombs to be planted regardless of sun amount.
   - Added all images for peashooter to be implemented using the *Sprite System* (to be highlighted below
   - Successfully cycled through all images for the peashooter using the sprite system.
   - Began reworking the centering of the images.
 Instead of using imageMode(CORNER), which placed the corner at the given x y values, used imageMode(CENTER).
 Did this for zombie, peashooter, sun, and walnut.
   - Fixed the mismatched hitting of the zombies by the pea.

+*Sam*
+ - Was unable to work due to drafting final project.

 #### 2019/6/03

 *Ali*
-  - Completely removed the obselete modImage and replaced it with resize.
+  - Completely removed the obso
+  lete modImage and replaced it with resize.
   - Added all sunflower images for the sprite system.
   - Fixed major lag caused by a hidden delay, that quickly racked up into a noticeable delay.
   - Override the display method for zombies.